Routines That Stick: Long-Term Fitness Habits for Adults With Down Syndrome and Asperger’s

 Balloon volleyball or dancing

-Light resistance band routine
+Personal trainer designed light resistance band routine

 Relaxation stretching